Blanking Out and ADHD: How They’re Connected

 Hyperactivity: A surplus of energy manifests as restlessness, driving a constant need for movement and activity.
 Fidgeting and an inability to remain still become prominent, reflecting an internal motor seemingly unaffected by external attempts to maintain composure.
 This surplus energy often leads to an involuntary display of perpetual motion and physical restlessness.

-The Phenomenon of Blanking Out in ADHD
+The Phenomenon Of Blanking Out In ADHD

 In the context of ADHD, "blanking out" often occurs during moments of inattention.
 This lapse manifests in various stages, with the primary states being predominantly inattentive, hyperactive-impulsive, or combined presentations.
 During periods of inattention in ADHD, individuals may experience blanking out, where focus wavers and external stimuli override cognitive engagement.